EllyC20/The-BookStore-MS4/TESTING.md

 * The search function should check the name of the book, the name of the author and also the description for the key word.
     * I checked this was working by typing the name "Stephen" this gave two results of books both written by an author with the name Stephen.
     * I then checked the description by using the word "learn", this gave one result and the word learn was within the description of this book.

+## Problems Encountered

+* I encountered an error message from Gitpod upon trying to open my workspace that said "Last backup failed: workspace content was never ready."
+Within Github I could see the work committed along with a commit message but Gitpod did not recognise it.
+With the help of tutor support we managed to get the work back by undoing changes made, restoring files and finally a pull request.
+This ensured all work was up to date with the most recent commit.